-The Company recognizes revenue upon the satisfaction of performance obligations, which generally occurs when content is downloaded by a customer.
-The Company recognizes revenue on both its subscription-based and transaction-based products when content is downloaded, at which time the license is provided.
+The Company recognizes revenue upon the satisfaction of performance obligations.
+The Company recognizes revenue on both its subscription-based and transaction-based products when content is downloaded by a customer, at which time the license is provided.
 In addition, the Company estimates expected unused licenses for subscription-based products and recognizes the revenue associated with the unused licenses as digital content is downloaded and licenses are obtained for such content by the customer during the subscription period.
 The estimate of unused licenses is based on historical download activity and future changes in the estimate could impact the timing of revenue recognition of the Company's subscription products.
-For revenue associated with the Company's creative editing tools, revenue is recognized on a straight-line basis over the subscription period.
+For revenue associated with tools available through the Company's platform, revenue is recognized on a straight-line basis over the subscription period.
 The Company expenses contract acquisition costs as incurred, to the extent that the amortization period would otherwise be one year or less.